cpachomski/advent-of-code-starter/README.md

 # Advent of Code 2025

-Small personal workspace for solving Advent of Code 2025 puzzles.
+Small personal workspace for solving [Advent of Code](https://adventofcode.com/) puzzles.

 This repository contains per-day solution folders and a small CLI in `aoc/` to easily create, run, test, and benchmark each day's solution.